-The Anthos Ingress controller manages Compute Engine (Compute Engine)
+The GKE Enterprise Ingress controller manages Compute Engine

-map to different Compute Engine resources, so understanding the
+different Compute Engine resources, so understanding the relationship

-relationship between these resources helps you troubleshoot.
-For example,
+between these resources helps you troubleshoot.
+For example, examine the

 apiVersion: extensions/v1beta1 kind: MultiClusterIngress metadata: name: foo-ingress spec: rules: - host: store.foo.com http: paths: - backend: serviceName: store-foo servicePort: 80 - host: search.foo.com http: paths: - backend: serviceName: search-foo servicePort: 80

-Compute Engine to Ingress for Anthos resource mappings
+Compute Engine to Multi Cluster Ingress resource mappings

-The table below shows the mapping of Hub resources to resources created in the Kubernetes clusters and Google Cloud:
+The table below shows the mapping of fleet resources to resources created in the Kubernetes clusters and Google Cloud:

 |Kubernetes resource||Google Cloud resource||Description|